A Message From

 It’s a lovely representation of her teaching, philosophy and the heart of the center

 I am Pittsburgh born and raised and live in the South Hills.
-I am a student and teacher of yoga and ayurveda and use the practices of movement and restorative yoga, pranayama, mantra, meditation and ayurveda in my classes.
+I am a student and EYT-500 teacher of yoga and ayurveda for almost two decades and use the practices of movement and restorative yoga, pranayama, mantra, meditation and ayurveda in my classes.
 I have a grounded and intuitive nature that flows into my classes with a focus on creative, fluid movement, intelligent sequencing, chanting, music, stories, laughter and lots of love.

-I am also a founding teacher and board member with GaneshSpace, a grassroots 501c3 that holds healing spaces for historically excluded communities and social justice education for all.
+I also helped to found the Joyful Liberation Collective, a grassroots 501c3 that holds healing spaces for historically excluded communities and social justice education for all.

 What Our Students Are Saying